-You’re probably familiar with this well-known quote from Viktor Frankl:
+You’re probably familiar with this well-known, yet misattributed, quote from Viktor Frankl:

 At its heart, Alexander Technique is a method to notice, expand and ultimately play within that space between stimulus and response.